People

 Precious Araujo

-I am a second-year Psychological Science Ph.D. student at the University of California, Irvine (UCI).
+I am a third-year Psychological Science Ph.D. student at the University of California, Irvine (UCI).
 I hold a Bachelor of Arts Degree and a Post-Baccalaureate Certificate in Psychological Science from UCI.
 My current research interests focus on identifying positive psychosocial factors such as self-esteem and social support networks that may buffer the effects of prolonged stress (e.g., parent-child separations) and trauma (e.g., intimate partner violence) on mental health outcomes in ethnic minorities, with an emphasis on the perinatal period.
 My program of work aims to foster resilience in these vulnerable communities by understanding what role psychosocial forces play in their physiological processes and how they relate to psychological health outcomes.
 I am also building on my efforts through UCI’s POWER Initiative by implementing resilience-building workshops and informed action on campus to promote proactive behaviors among minority trauma victims.

 Angela Robinson, Ph.D.